-EBITDA, Adjusted EBITDA and Non-GAAP Adjusted Net Income
+EBITDA, Adjusted EBITDA and Adjusted Net Income

-EBITDA, adjusted EBITDA and non-GAAP adjusted net income are key metrics used by management and our board of directors to assess our financial performance.
-EBITDA, adjusted EBITDA and non-GAAP adjusted net income are also frequently used by analysts, investors and other interested parties to evaluate companies in our industry.
-We use EBITDA, adjusted EBITDA and non-GAAP adjusted net income to supplement GAAP measures of performance to evaluate the effectiveness of our business strategies, to make budgeting decisions and to compare our performance against that of other peer companies using similar measures.
+EBITDA, adjusted EBITDA and adjusted net income are key metrics used by management and our board of directors to assess our financial performance.
+EBITDA, adjusted EBITDA and adjusted net income are also frequently used by analysts, investors and other interested parties to evaluate companies in our industry.
+We use EBITDA, adjusted EBITDA and adjusted net income to supplement GAAP measures of performance to evaluate the effectiveness of our business strategies, to make budgeting decisions and to compare our performance against that of other peer companies using similar measures.
 In addition, we use EBITDA to supplement GAAP measures of performance to evaluate our performance in connection with compensation decisions.
 Management believes it is useful to investors and analysts to evaluate these non-GAAP measures on the same basis as management uses to evaluate our operating results.
 We believe that excluding items from operating income, net income and net income per diluted share that may not be indicative of, or are unrelated to, our core operating results, and that may vary in frequency or magnitude, enhances the comparability of our results and provides a better baseline for analyzing trends in our business.

 We define EBITDA as net income before net interest expense, income taxes and depreciation and amortization expenses.
 Adjusted EBITDA represents EBITDA adjusted to exclude share-based compensation expense, non-cash rent, asset impairment and gain or loss on disposition, provision for accounts receivable reserves and certain other expenses.
-Non-GAAP adjusted net income represents net income adjusted for the previously mentioned EBITDA adjustments, further adjusted for costs related to amortization of purchase accounting assets and deferred financing costs, tax impact of option exercises and vesting of RSUs, and tax effect of total adjustments.
-EBITDA, adjusted EBITDA and non-GAAP adjusted net income are non-GAAP measures and may not be comparable to similar measures reported by other companies.
-EBITDA, adjusted EBITDA and non-GAAP adjusted net income have limitations as analytical tools, and you should not consider them in isolation or as a substitute for analysis of our results as reported under GAAP.
+Adjusted net income represents net income adjusted for the previously mentioned EBITDA adjustments, further adjusted for costs related to amortization of purchase accounting assets and deferred financing costs, tax impact of option exercises and vesting of RSUs, and tax effect of total adjustments.
+EBITDA, adjusted EBITDA and adjusted net income are non-GAAP measures and may not be comparable to similar measures reported by other companies.
+EBITDA, adjusted EBITDA and adjusted net income have limitations as analytical tools, and you should not consider them in isolation or as a substitute for analysis of our results as reported under GAAP.
 We address the limitations of the non-GAAP measures through the use of various GAAP measures.
-In the future we may incur expenses or charges such as those added back to calculate adjusted EBITDA or non-GAAP adjusted net income.
-Our presentation of adjusted EBITDA and non-GAAP measures income should not be construed as an inference that our future results will be unaffected by the adjustments we have used to derive our non-GAAP measures.
+In the future we may incur expenses or charges such as those added back to calculate adjusted EBITDA or adjusted net income.
+Our presentation of adjusted EBITDA and adjusted net income should not be construed as an inference that our future results will be unaffected by the adjustments we have used to derive our non-GAAP measures.

-Beginning with the fourth quarter of fiscal 2020, we updated our definitions of adjusted EBITDA and non-GAAP adjusted net income to simplify our presentation and enhance comparability between periods.
-We no longer exclude new store pre-opening expenses from our presentation of adjusted EBITDA and non-GAAP adjusted net income.
-We also updated our definition of non-GAAP adjusted net income to exclude the tax impact of options exercises and vesting of RSUs.
-Lastly, debt extinguishment and modification costs were reclassified to the other adjustments line item within the presentation of both adjusted EBITDA and non-GAAP adjusted net income.
-The presentations for adjusted EBITDA and non-GAAP adjusted net income for the 13 weeks ended March 28, 2020 have been recast to reflect these changes and reconciliations between the revised and previous definitions of adjusted EBITDA and non-GAAP adjusted net income for each quarter of fiscal years 2020 and 2019 were provided in our Form 8-K filed with the SEC on March 2, 2021.
+Beginning with the fourth quarter of fiscal 2020, we updated our definitions of adjusted EBITDA and adjusted net income to simplify our presentation and enhance comparability between periods.
+We no longer exclude new store pre-opening expenses from our presentation of adjusted EBITDA and adjusted net income.
+We also updated our definition of adjusted net income to exclude the tax impact of options exercises and vesting of RSUs.
+Lastly, debt extinguishment and modification costs were reclassified to the other adjustments line item within the presentation of both adjusted EBITDA and adjusted net income.
+The presentations for adjusted EBITDA and adjusted net income for the 13 and 26 weeks ended ended June 27, 2020 have been recast to reflect these changes and reconciliations between the revised and previous definitions of adjusted EBITDA and adjusted net income for each quarter of fiscal years 2020 and 2019 were provided in our Form 8-K filed with the SEC on March 2, 2021.